muhammadDaniel99/postman-api-testing-selflearning/README.md

 # postman-api-testing-selflearning
-Hands-on REST API testing project using Postman, covering API requests, CRUD operations, variables, environments, authentication, test scripts, assertions, and data-driven testing.
+Gained hands-on experience in API testing using Postman, including testing REST APIs with GET, POST, PUT, PATCH, and DELETE methods.
+Practiced validating HTTP status codes, JSON responses, request parameters, headers, and authentication.
+Created basic API test scripts and assertions, and worked with Postman Collections, Variables, and Environments to organize and execute API test cases.

 HTTP Method = Action you want to perform on server